Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 Another consideration is the need to conserve resources.
 Each image file is loaded in memory.
 If you can re-use the same image on different meshes, it saves memory.
-So, for example, you might want to have a generic 'face' painting, and use that on different characters, but alter the UV map and shape and props (sunglasses) to differentiate.
+So, for example, you might want to have a generic face painting, and use that on different characters, but alter the UV map and shape and props (sunglasses) to differentiate.

 You might want to have a "faded blue jeans" texture,